fybrik/fybrik/site/docs/get-started/quickstart.md

     If you are using a different OpenMetadata deployment, replace the `openmetadataConnector.openmetadata_endpoint` value in the helm installation command.

     The published Helm charts are only available for released versions.
-To install the `dev` version install the charts from the source code.
+To install the `dev` version, please install the charts from the source code.
     ```bash
     git clone https://github.com/fybrik/fybrik.git
     cd fybrik